High-Dimensional Analysis of Gradient Flow for Extensive-Width Quadratic Neural Networks: Proofs of the Results on the Oja Flow

 \proofsubsection{Prop:CVRates2} Let us now prove the convergence rates of the Oja flow in the case where it converges toward a rank-deficient matrix.
 To do so, we decompose $A = Q \Lambda Q^\top$, with:

 In this case $\Lambda_1 \in \R^{p \times p}, \Lambda_2 \in \R^{(d-p) \times (d-p)}$ are diagonal and are both positive definite.
 Indeed, we assumed here that $A$ was invertible.
-If this is not the case, it is known (see for instance \citet{martin2024impact, sarao2020optimization}) that the convergence is not exponentially fast anymore.
+If this is not the case, it is known \citep[see for instance][]{martin2024impact, sarao2020optimization} that the convergence is not exponentially fast anymore.
 From the gradient flow dynamics:

 we get the equation on $Z(t) = W(t)W(t)^\top$:

 Now, we consider $Y(t) = Q^\top Z(t) Q$ and obtain:

 In addition, we have $\|Z(t) - Z_\infty\|_F^2 = \|Y(t) - Y_\infty\|_F^2$, so we restrict ourselves to the study of $Y(t)$.
 In this case, we have from \cref{prop:OjaConvergence}: